KevinCHiggins/MoireTest/README.md

 Use cases:

 6. [DONE] multiple downloads per session - just a UI tweak to stop people clicking the same link without regenerating it using the button
-7. change shape order
-8. circle radius
-   - make circle like other objects (fuzzy, no gradient)
-   - type in
-   - drag
-9. pattern from box
-   - type in coords
-   - then drag

 #### 16/02/20